 - Code of Practice for Supervisors and Research Students - have a look at this as it gives an overview on the process of writing up and submission.

 - Intention to Submit forms - two months prior to submission date, you should complete these forms and hand them in to the School PG Office, these will be copied for your file and sent to the College PG Office on your behalf.
-When these are received at the College PGO, the nomination of your examiners will be arranged so it is important to do this in good time so that all arrangements are in place for the examination of your thesis by the submission date.
+When these are received at the School PGO, the nomination of your examiners will be arranged so it is important to do this in good time so that all arrangements are in place for the examination of your thesis by the submission date.

-- Thesis Notice of Intention to Submit (NIT)
+- Notice of Intention Submit

-- Thesis Abstract of Thesis form
+- Abstract of Thesis

 - You can adjust the font of the writing to make the most of the space available but make sure that it is no less than 10 points and legible!

-- Thesis Access to Thesis form
+- Access to Thesis and Publication of Abstract

 - Postgraduate Assessment Regulations for Research Degrees - this document details the procedures and regulations for the thesis examination